 Clean Water State Revolving Fund (CWSRF) Results

-Since the inception of the program in 1987, the CWSRF has helped communities throughout the nation meet the goals of the Clean Water Act (CWA) by improving water quality, achieving and maintaining compliance with environmental laws, protecting aquatic wildlife, protecting and restoring drinking water sources, and preserving the nation’s waters for recreational use.
+Since its inception, the CWSRF has helped communities throughout the nation meet the goals of the Clean Water Act (CWA) by improving water quality, achieving and maintaining compliance with environmental laws, protecting aquatic wildlife, protecting and restoring drinking water sources, and preserving the nation’s waters for recreational use.

 The CWSRF programs have:

-- provided over 24,200 assistance agreements to small communities, financing over $25 billion and demonstrating an active role in supporting projects for populations of fewer than 10,000 people;
+- provided 29,000 assistance agreements to small communities, financing $32.8 billion and demonstrating an active role in supporting projects for populations of fewer than 10,000 people; and

 - CWSRF Fiscal Year 2014 Environmental Benefits Progress Report